input-output-hk/cardano-tutorials/Shelley-testnet/Exercise-3.md

  00
 ```

 3. We now have all the components that we need to create the operational certificate for your pool.
-You will need to pass in the hot KES verification key file that you generated in Step 1, the cold signing key from step 2, and you will also need to specify the period from which the KES key will be valid.
-We will use 0 for the KES period, since we are creating the first KES key.
+You will need to pass in the hot KES verification key file that you generated in Step 1, the cold signing key from step 2, and you will also need to specify the period for which the KES key will be valid.
+Here we chose 10,000.
 ```
-$ pushd +1
+pushd +1
+export KES_PERIOD=10000
-$ cardano-cli shelley node issue-op-cert \
+cardano-cli shelley node issue-op-cert \
     --kes-verification-key-file kes.vkey \
     --cold-signing-key-file ~/cold-keys/cold.skey \
     --operational-certificate-issue-counter ~/cold-keys/coldcounter \
-    --kes-period 0 \
+    --kes-period ${KES_PERIOD} \
     --out-file opcert
 ```
 You will need to regenerate the hot keys and issue a new operational certificate (rotate the KES keys) whenever the hot keys expire.
 Otherwise you will no longer be able to sign blocks.

 4. Having created the hot keys, we will now make sure that no-one can access our cold keys.
 ```
-$  chmod a-rwx ~/cold-keys
+ chmod a-rwx ~/cold-keys
 ```

 This ensures that noone (including yourself) can read/modify your cold keys.
 Whenever you need to create a new set of hot keys, you will need to:
 ```
-$  chmod u+rwx ~/cold-keys
+ chmod u+rwx ~/cold-keys
-$  cardano-cli shelley node issue-op-cert ...
-$  chmod a-rwx ~/cold-keys
+ cardano-cli shelley node issue-op-cert ... chmod a-rwx ~/cold-keys
 ```

 5. Generate a VRF key pair for your new stake pool, in the same way as we did before.
 ```
-$ cardano-cli shelley node key-gen-VRF \
+cardano-cli shelley node key-gen-VRF \
     --verification-key-file vrf.vkey \
     --signing-key-file vrf.skey
 ```